Perkyrain/SerpentAI_wiki/Windows-Installation-Guide.md

 ### GUI

-A module to allow the visual debugger to run.
+A module to allow Serpent.AI desktop app to run.

 #### Kivy

-Kivy is the GUI framework used for the visual debugger in the framework.
-In order for Kivy to build successfully, you will need [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools) from Microsoft.
+Kivy is the GUI framework used in the framework.

-#### Installation

 Once you are ready to test your Kivy, you can install the module with `serpent setup gui` and try to run `serpent visual_debugger`